Marta de Andres Crespo - Private Tutor in Central London and Surrey

 Before Cambridge I attended King’s College School, Wimbledon where I completed the International Baccalaureate Diploma, achieving 45 points.
 Prior to that, I studied at The Tiffin Girls' School where I went on to achieve straight A* in my GCSE's.

 I have tutored Chemistry HL & SL, Biology HL and Maths HL to students attending revision camps as well as privately in person or over Skype.
+Additionally, I have taught A level Biology and Chemistry for five years, with students all achieving fantastic grades and ending up in their chosen University.
+Lastly, I have been tutoring GCSE Maths, Chemistry, Biology and Physics for the past five years so am well versed with the syllabus.

 Subjects I Teach